sany2k8/sany2k8/README.md

 ### Hi there 👋

-I am a son, a brother, a friend.
+A son, a brother, a friend.
 Here are some facts about me:

 - 🔭 I’m currently contributing on [sany2k8][profile]
 - 🌱 I’m currently learning big data and data engineering.